flow-build/workflow-api/README.md

 If you change the base url, change it as well in the openapi3.yaml file.

 If you wish to use a third-party program, such as Insomnia or Postman, just import the openapi3.yaml file and all the routes will be shown.
 If you use Postman, I would recommend changing the Folder organization to Tags after selecting the file to be imported.

+## Logging

+There are 2 sources of logs: engine and the API itself.
+Both uses winston library to manage formats and transports.

+The events emitted by the engine can by logged by the engine itself or managed by the API app.

+You can set the log level from the engine using the ENGINE_LOG_LEVEL variable.
+At the time you cannot turn them completely off.

+The log levels use the scale below:

+silly -> debug -> verbose -> http -> info -> warn -> error

+The API app uses the same log levels, but they are managed by the KOA_LOG_LEVEL variable and has a default value of info.

+Notice that at default configuration, error events are logged twice.

 ## Bibliography